 Massage is a holistic therapy.
-It has an effect on both the body and the mind.

-Massage increases the circulation of blood and flow of lymph.
-The direct mechanical effect of rhythmically applied manual pressure and movement used in massage can dramatically increase the rate of blood flow.
-Also, the stimulation of nerve receptors causes the blood vessels to dilate, which facilitates blood flow.
-This has a profound effect on one's health.
+It can have an effect on both the body and the mind.
+The direct mechanical effect of rhythmically applied manual pressure and movement used in massage can increase the rate of blood and lymph flow.
+The stimulation of nerve receptors causes the blood vessels to dilate, which facilitates blood flow.
+This can have a profound effect on one's health.